DaanVandenBosch/phantasmal-world/README.md

 # Phantasmal World

 Phantasmal World is a suite of tools for Phantasy Star Online.
-This project is in a very early stage of development.

 ## For Developers

 React is used for the frontend, MobX is used for state management and THREE.js for 3D graphics.
+See [features](./FEATURES.md) for a list of features, planned features and bugs.

 ### Getting Started

 1. Install Yarn ([https://yarnpkg.com/](https://yarnpkg.com/))
 2. cd to the project directory
+3. Install dependencies with `yarn`
-3. Launch server on [http://localhost:1623/](http://localhost:1623/) with `yarn start`
+4. Launch server on [http://localhost:1623/](http://localhost:1623/) with `yarn start`
-4. src/index.tsx is the application's entry point
+5. src/index.tsx is the application's entry point

 ### Tests

 Run tests with `yarn test`.
+The testing framework used is Jest.

 ### Production Build

-1. Change the homepage field in package.json if you don't want to deploy to /
-3. Build with `yarn build`
+Create an optimized production build with `yarn build`.